chijioke-ibekwe/chijioke-ibekwe/README.md

 </h1>

 - 👨‍💻 My name is Chijioke.
 I'm a software engineer from Nigeria.
 - ❤️ I have a passion for designing and building innovative products.
-If you have one that matches my skill set, feel free to reach out.
+So please, feel free to reach out if you have one that matches my skill set.
 - 📫 You can contact me via my email - ibekwe.chijioke18@gmail.com
 ---